 The Adler 7 next to the original Empire.

-The Empire 2 was the last machine to appear under the Empire name, but Adler went on to to produce hundreds of thousands of thrust action machines that remained in use all over Europe until well into the 1960s.
-In eastern Europe many of these early Adlers remained in use until the 1990s.
+The Empire disappeared, but Adler went on to to produce thrust action machines that remained in use all over Europe until well into the 1960s.

 For an example of one of the later Adler models, see the Adler 15 that was introduced in 1909.
 For more information see the special feature on thrust action typewriters in the book “Typewriter”, page 140.